milvus-io/community/blog/en/Extracting-Events-Highlights-Using-iYUNDONG-Sports-App.md

 author: Zilliz
 date: 2021-03-15 03:41:30.983+00
 desc: Making with Milvus Intelligent image retrieval system for sports App iYUNDONG

-banner: ../assets/blogCover.png
-cover: ../assets/blogCover.png
+cover: ../assets/pc-blog.jpg
 tag: test1
 origin: zilliz.com/blog/Extracting-Events-Highlights-Using-iYUNDONG-Sports-App
 ---

 # Extracting Event Highlights Using iYUNDONG Sports App

 iYUNDONG is an Internet company aiming to engage more sport lovers and participants of events such as marathon races.
 It builds [artificial intelligence (AI)](https://en.wikipedia.org/wiki/Artificial_intelligence) tools that can analyze media captured during sporting events to automatically generate highlights.
 For example, by uploading a selfie, a user of the iYUNDONG sports App who took part in a sport event can instaneously retrieve his or her own photos or video clips from a massive media dataset of the event.

 One of the key features of iYUNDONG App is called “Find me in motion“.
 Photographers usually take massive volumes of photos or videos during a sporting event such as a marathon race, and would upload the photos and videos in real time to the iYUNDONG media database.
 Marathon runners who want to see their highlighted moments can retrieve pictures including themselves simply by uploading one of their selfies.
 This saves them a lot of time because an image retrieval system in the iYUNDONG App does all the image matching.
 [Milvus](http://milvus.io/) is adopted by iYUNDONG to power this system as Milvus can greatly accelerate the retrieval process and return highly accurate results.

 <br/>

 **Jump to:**

 - [Difficulties and solutions](#difficulties-and-solutions)
 - [What is Milvus](#what-is-milvus)
 - [Why Milvus](#why-milvus)